Dogs pulling a sled over ice

 Community and policy reports

-(Coming soon) 2023 summary report about Inuit stress management strategies, in Inuktitut and English.
+2023 summary report about Inuit stress management strategies, in Inuktitut.

 2021 report for the Inuvialuit Regional Council on the potential impacts of Canadian carbon pricing on the hunting, fishing, and trapping economy.

-A summary of our 2018 recent pilot study on community health and wellness (with Peter Collings) can be found here.
+A summary of our 2019 pilot study on community health and wellness can be found here.

 A more detailed report for the community concerning subsistence and food security from 2018 can be downloaded here.
 The results of this report were used by the Kangiqsujuaq community council to develop a program to support young families to go hunting together.

-A 2015 summary report of results from my dissertation fieldwork, in Inuktitut and English, is available here.
+A 2015 summary report of results from Ready's dissertation fieldwork, in Inuktitut and English, is available here.
 This work led to the publication of a policy report on food security in Nunavik.

 Academic articles